Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Brinsmead's median taxpayer income was $61,056, with an average of $75,935, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-Nationally, this is very high, contrasting with Rest of Qld's median income of $50,780 and average income of $64,844.
-By September 2025, current estimates project the median to be approximately $69,598 and the average at $86,558, considering Wage Price Index growth of 13.99% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Brinsmead rank highly nationally, between the 77th and 77th percentiles.
-The data shows 38.6% of the population (2,204 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 31.7% in the same category.
-Notably, 30.1% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
-After housing costs, residents retain 86.9% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The median taxpayer income in Brinsmead SA2 was $61,056 and the average was $75,935 according to AreaSearch's aggregation of postcode level ATO data for financial year 2022.
+Nationally, this is high compared to Rest of Qld's median income of $50,780 and average income of $64,844.
+By September 2025, estimates suggest the median would be approximately $69,598 and the average $86,558, based on a 13.99% Wage Price Index growth since financial year 2022.
+Census data indicates household, family, and personal incomes in Brinsmead rank highly nationally, between the 76th and 77th percentiles.
+In Brinsmead, 38.6% of individuals (2,204 people) earn within the $1,500 - $2,999 income range, aligning with broader regional trends showing 31.7% in the same category.
+Notably, 30.1% earn above $3,000 weekly, reflecting areas of prosperity that stimulate local economic activity.
+After housing costs, residents retain 86.9% of their income, demonstrating strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income